This subchapter is provided as a free sample for Integrating SwiftUI into UIKit Apps book.

 To be able to preview the DifficultyFilterList

-view in the canvas, we have to slightly modify the preview provider.
+view in the canvas, we have to slightly modify the preview.
 The DifficultyFilterList

-has to accept a binding to a difficulty level, but we can create a constant one just for the preview purposes.
+has to accept a binding to a difficulty level, so we will create a @Previewable @State

 }